jandelgado/rabtap/README.md

  -d, --durable        create durable exchange/queue.
  --exchange=EXCHANGE  Optional exchange to publish to.
 If omitted, exchange will
                       be taken from message being published (see JSON message format).
- --filter=EXPR        Predicate for info command to filter queues [default: true] --format=FORMAT      * for tap, pub, sub command: format to write/read messages to console
+ --filter=EXPR        Predicate for sub, tap, info command to filter the output [default: true] --format=FORMAT      * for tap, pub, sub command: format to write/read messages to console
                         and optionally to file (when --saveto DIR is given).
                         Valid options are: "raw", "json", "json-nopp".
 Default: raw